Chickenbreadlp/Console-Menu-API/README.md

 Other public functions:
 ```
 int Show()
 ```
 - Show()
-  - Shows the menu and halts the current thread, until the user presses Enter or Escape
+  - Shows the menu in multiple rows and halts the current thread, until the user presses Enter or Escape
   - returns whatever entry the user selected or -1 if the user pressed Escape.
     - returned Index is the Index of the entries array **without** seperators